ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalnomads/benefits.md

 ### Zero-Complexity

-Our unique digital twin IT system allows a digital nomad to simplify his personal business life i.
+Our unique digital twin IT system allows a digital nomad to simplify his personal business life.

 ### Within the ZDF, Nomads will have the following capabilities: